 These are fast-paced and complex projects that demand the highest levels of strategic thinking and craftsmanship, and equip students with advanced problem-solving skills, aesthetic sensitivity and industry-ready conceptual agility.

 Alongside studio-based courses, students undertake specialist supporting courses in areas such as design history and theory, experimental typography, design management, coding, design writing, research methods and design curation.

 They also complete the program with a capstone research project that's designed to extend their expertise in an area of individual interest, but always with a view to contributing to the leading edge of communication design practice and discourse.

 Interested in postgraduate study in advertising?
-Find out more about the Master of Communication Design and attend the Communication and Digital Media Postgraduate Information Evening.
+Find out more about the Master of Communication Design.

 About Brad Haylock: As well as being the Program Manager of the Master of Communication Design, Brad is the founding editor of Surpllus, an independent publishing house that focuses on the dissemination of critical and speculative practices across art, design and architecture.
 He has recently designed and published titles including Impresario: Paul Taylor, The Melbourne Years, 1981–1984, and Making Worlds: Art and Science Fiction.
 He holds a Bachelor of Visual Communication (Honours) from Monash University and a PhD from RMIT University.